History of the Victor Harbor Rock ’N’ Roll Festival

 Tony, Janet, Jesse & Bonnie Jansen.

-Over the years, the festival kept growing.
-More bands, more markets, more dancing, and plenty of polished chrome.
-People came from across South Australia – and further afield – to join in.
-The fashion parades, best dressed competitions, and car cruises became crowd favourites, giving everyone a chance to show off their style.
+Over the following years the festival continued to grow, bringing more bands, more dancing, and plenty of polished chrome to the foreshore.
+Visitors travelled from across South Australia and beyond to be part of the weekend.
+Fashion parades, best-dressed competitions and car cruises became crowd favourites, giving festivalgoers the chance to show off their style as well as their dance moves.

 Highlights from 2013: